mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 Instead, he proposes critical pedagogy: the learner is a co-creator of knowledge, exploring the world *with* the teacher.
 Students are not passive listeners: their point of view drives how they learn, and the teacher's job is to support them in exploring relevant problems.
 At its theoretical form, it is a model for true liberation in education.

-I'm sure I did a poor job of explaining the book, but it really resonanted with me.
+I'm sure I did a poor job of explaining the book, but it really resonated with me.
 And in some senses, it's extremely applicable to how I trained devs at Teach LA.

 My training was almost entirely didactic, with a small blend of "hands-on" projects.
 Over three different corpuses (learning labs crash course, winter dev training, QWER Hacks workshops) my training materials were ~ 20000 words long, and about 25 hours total of video.
 Most of it was me trying to explain as much web development knowledge I had to everybody who participated.
 I also heavily relied on audience responses (when possible), and creating mini-projects for people to work on in parallel to the "course material".